You know you should write more.

 - Streaming Netflix, Amazon Prime, or Hulu…

 Soon, you’ll be looking for dishes to wash by hand, for shelves to organize in the garage.
-Your dogs walks and morning runs will be interrupted with long, tedious conversations with neighbors.
+You’ll compromise the quality of your dogs walks and morning runs with long, tedious conversations with neighbors.
 You may begin striking up conversations with strangers.

 Meanwhile, your book project gets pushed to the background.
 You’ll rationalize, too, telling yourself you’re waiting for inspiration, waiting for that perfect plot twist to coalesce.